jrdpteam/gH/README.md

 ### Command-Line Interface

-gH can be used from the command line by running the `gh` script.
+gH can be used from the command line by running the `gH` script.
 The following options are available:

 * `-c`, `--colorize`: Colorize the output for easier reading.
 * `-b`, `--bytes-per-line`: Number of bytes to display per line (default: 16).